 Most teams with a legged robot chose to walk over the special terrain field.
 Instead, we chose to drive through the debris field using the powerful wheels.
-During the trial run and first competition run, the robot simply pushed through the loose obstacles and drove over smaller ones quite fast (see Fig. 26).
+During the trial run and first competition run, the robot simply pushed through the loose obstacles and drove over smaller ones quite fast (see Fig. 24).
 To maximize stability, we kept the COM very low by completely folding the legs.
-During the second competition run, Momaro unfortunately got stuck in a traverse that was part of the debris during the second competition run.
+During the second competition run, Momaro unfortunately got stuck in a traverse that was part of the debris.
 After a longer recovery procedure, the robot still managed to solve the task, although several actuators failed due to overheating.